nyozov/gallery/README.md

 #  Gallery

 Image hosting application where a user can log in and add/delete images in their own personal storage.
-Fully functional with drag and drop image upload, React router, google auth, firebase auth, and firestore.
+Fully functional with drag and drop image upload, load screen transitions, React router, Google auth, Firebase auth, and Firestore cloud NoSQL storage.

 ## Stack
-React frontend
+React
+Node
-Firebase backend
+Firebase NoSQL
 MUI + Tailwind styling
 Deployed on Firebase